From local to non-local correlations: the Dual Boson perspective: Introduction

 The quantities of physical interest in EDMFT++ are the electronic self-energy $\Sigma_{\kv\nu}$ and polarization operator $\Pi_{\qv\omega}$.
 The main idea of the dynamical mean-field approach is that all local correlations are already accounted for in the effective local impurity problem which results in the self-consistency conditions on the local part of lattice Green's function and susceptibility.
 The mean-field ideology implies that in the EDMFT approach, the local self-energy and polarization operator are given by those of the impurity model.
 To go beyond, one needs to determine the corrections $\bar{\Sigma}_{\kv\nu}$ and $\bar{\Pi}_{\qv\omega}$ to the electronic self-energy and polarization operator that describe non-local excitations.

 However, as soon as one goes beyond the dynamical mean-field level, the \emph{non-local} corrections also change the \emph{local} parts of $\Sigma_{\kv\nu}$ and $\Pi_{\qv\omega}$.
-Since the local self-energy has contributions both from the dynamical mean-field solution and from the non-local corrections, great care should be taken to avoid double counting of correlation effects when merging EDMFT with a diagrammatic approach.
+Indeed, the self-consistency condition on the local part of the lattice Green’s function $G_{\kv\nu}$ is not able to fix the local part of the self-energy $\Sigma_{\kv\nu}$ at the same time.
+Thus, the exact local part of full self-energy is no longer determined within the effective impurity problem and has contributions both from the dynamical mean-field solution and from the non-local corrections.
+The same holds true for polarization operator and the self-consistency condition on the local part of renormalized interaction.
+Therefore, great care should be taken to avoid double-counting of correlation effects when merging EDMFT with a diagrammatic approach.

-The EDMFT$+$GW approach~\cite{PhysRevLett.90.086402, PhysRevLett.109.226401, PhysRevB.87.125149,PhysRevB.90.195114} combines GW diagrams~\cite{PhysRev.139.A796, GW1, GW2} for the self-energy and polarization operator with EDMFT.
-In an attempt to avoid double counting, all local contributions of the GW diagrams are subtracted and only the \emph{purely non-local} part of $\bar{\Sigma}_{\kv\nu}$ and $\bar{\Pi}_{\qv\omega}$ is used to describe non-local correlations.
-Excluding double counting is necessary for a correct construction of the theory, however the EDMFT$+$GW procedure is not unique and is the subject of hot discussions \cite{PhysRevB.91.235114}.
+The EDMFT$+$GW approach~\cite{PhysRevB.66.085120, PhysRevLett.90.086402, PhysRevLett.109.226401, PhysRevB.87.125149, PhysRevB.90.195114, PhysRevLett.113.266403, 2016arXiv160402023B} combines GW diagrams~\cite{PhysRev.139.A796, GW1, GW2} for the self-energy and polarization operator with EDMFT.
+In an attempt to avoid double-counting, all local contributions of the GW diagrams are subtracted and only the \emph{purely non-local} part of $\bar{\Sigma}_{\kv\nu}$ and $\bar{\Pi}_{\qv\omega}$ is used to describe non-local correlations.
+Exclusion of the impurity contributions from the diagrams introduced beyond EDMFT is necessary for a correct construction of the theory.
+However, the EDMFT$+$GW way of treating the double-counting problem is not unique and is the subject of hot discussions.

-More complicated approaches to treat non-local effects with the impurity problem as a starting point are D$\Gamma$A~\cite{PhysRevB.75.045118}, 1PI~\cite{PhysRevB.88.115112} and DMF$^2$RG~\cite{PhysRevLett.112.196402}.
+More complicated approaches invented to describe non-local effects with the impurity problem as a starting point are D$\Gamma$A~\cite{PhysRevB.75.045118}, 1PI~\cite{PhysRevB.88.115112} and DMF$^2$RG~\cite{PhysRevLett.112.196402}.
 These extensions of DMFT include two-particle vertex corrections in their diagrams.
-However, these methods cannot describe the collective degrees of freedom arising from non-local interactions that are of interest here.
+However, D$\Gamma$A and 1PI methods cannot describe the collective degrees of freedom arising from non-local interactions that are of interest here, and the DMF$^2$RG approach has not yet been applied to this problem.
 On the other hand, the recent TRILEX~\cite{PhysRevB.92.115109,2015arXiv151206719A} approach was introduced to treat diagrammatically both fermionic and bosonic excitations.
 In this method the exact Hedin form~\cite{PhysRev.139.A796} of the lattice self-energy and polarization operator are approximated by including the full impurity fermion-boson vertex in the diagrams.